alarcoka/Dungeon_of_The_Wild/README.md

 - Dynamic UI displaying player health, inventory, and game progression

 ## Source Code Availability
 The source code for Dungeon of the Wild is **available upon request**.
-If you are interested in accessing the code, please contact [arunavs@mun.ca](mailto:arunavs@mun.ca).
+If you are interested in accessing the code, please contact [aalarcon@mun.ca](mailto:aalarcon@mun.ca).

 ## Code Statistics
 A total of **7,564 lines of code** were written for the project.
 For a detailed breakdown of individual files and their responsibilities, refer to [Code Statistics](docs/code_statistics.md).